7–THE FOOL AND THE POLARITIES

 The Hierophant represents tradition, communal identity, inherited wisdom.
 The Lovers represent personal integrity, chosen commitment, self-authorship.
 A mature life learns to be formed and to choose.

-Collapse patterns:
+Collapse Patterns

 • Too much Hierophant: conformity, fear of authority, suppression of desire, rigid belief.